functionland/fx-components/README.md

 yarn android box
 ```

-Running these commands will install the required the native dependencies via Gradle or Cocoapods.
+Running these commands will install the required native dependencies via Gradle or Cocoapods.

 These commands are shorthand for: `nx start [app]` followed by `nx run-ios [app]`.